shogowada/scala-json-rpc/README.md

 scala-json-rpc is a [Remove Procedure Call (RPC)](remote procedure call) library for Scala JVM/JS following [JSON-RPC 2.0](http://www.jsonrpc.org/specification) spec. **It has no dependency** and should fit into any of your Scala JVM/JS application.

 If you don't know what JSON-RPC is, don't worry.
-Using this library, you can achieve RPC without knowing much details; all you have to do is to make sure generated string is passed to client and/or server.
+Using this library, you can achieve RPC without knowing much details; all you have to do is to make sure generated string is passed to server and client.

+The library has no opinion about how the string should be passed between server and client, so you can achieve RPC over [HTTP](examples/e2e), [WebSocket](examples/e2eWebSocket), TCP socket, or whatever, as long as it is capable of passing strings.

 |Component|SBT|Scala Version|Scala JS Version|
 |---|---|---|---|